arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 If all of this sounds confusing, that's perfectly fine.
+I hope it sounds also a bit exciting.
 What you see above involves a fair bit of syntactic sugar, and a good amount of behind-the-scenes magic.
 As with any magic trick, true understanding comes from peeking behind the curtain and rebuilding it from scratch.
-That's exactly what we are doing in [the next chapter](/monadic-parser-combinators-7).
+That's exactly what we are doing in [the next chapter](monadic-parser-combinators-7).

 Enough with reading code: let's finally hit some keys!